jrobinso/jsfive/README.md

+This repository is a fork of [jsfive](https://github.com/usnistgov/jsfive), specifically the `async` branch of that project at commit `18d36e27`.
+The fork adds support for an optional container index which maps fully qualified container names to their file offset positions.

+## Motivation

+Support for the container `index` was motivated by the need to read individual datasets from very large HDF5 files (> 200 GB) which contains hundreds of thousands of small datasets.
+If the dataset location is known this can be done with a single or at most a few http requests.
+However, deterimining the file offset of the dataset requires walking a linked list of nodes from its parent.
+Each link in the  linked list can be anywhere in the file.
+In the worst case, which is often the actual case,  an individual seek, or http request, is required for each link.
+For local file access this is not a huge issue as seeks are very fast.
+However this becomes untenable quickly when accessing a file remotely with http range requests.
+The index negates the need to walk the  list of container links at runtime.

+Other minor improvements
+* Support for OPAQUE data type
+* Add method ```to_array``` to expand a multi-dimensional array.
+The method is compatible with the equivalent in [h5wasm](https://github.com/usnistgov/h5wasm).

+# ORIGINAL JSFIVE README FOLLOWS

 # jsfive: A pure javascript HDF5 file reader

 jsfive is a library for reading (not writing) HDF5 files using pure javascript, such as in the browser.
 It is based on the [pyfive](https://github.com/jjhelmus/pyfive) pure-python implementation of an HDF5 reader.